Published: 03 August 2021

 The country’s largest clinical study investigating the best gap between first and second COVID-19 vaccine doses for pregnant women launched today (Tuesday 3 August).

-The Preg-CoV study will take place across 13 National Institute for Health Research-supported sites, and is backed by £7.5 million of government funding.
+The Preg-CoV study will take place across 13 NIHR-supported sites, and is backed by £7.5 million of government funding.

 Led by St George’s, University of London, it will provide vital clinical trial data on the immune response to vaccination at different dose intervals - either four to six weeks or eight to 12 weeks.
 This data will build on current real-world evidence that shows they’re safe and effective for expectant mothers.